 Above all a player must think.
-The game is designed to challenge the minds and imaginations of the players.
+The game is designed to challenge the minds and imaginations of the players. vellum - A very strong cream-colored paper.

 Those who tackle problems and use their abilities, wits, and new ideas will succeed more often than fail.
 The challenge of thinking is a great deal of the fun of the game.